nasa/Transform-to-Open-Science/docs/Area1_Engagement/Outreach/online_community_strategy.md

 ## TOPS Slack

-TOPS Slack is used for project coordination among NASA civil servants and scientists already involved in open science at NASA, and by collaborators such as the OpenCore SMEs and TOPS panel members.
+TOPS Slack is used for project coordination among NASA civil servants and scientists already involved in open science at NASA, and by collaborators such as the Open Science 101 SMEs and TOPS panel members.

 The TOPS Slack is primarily used to share the date, time, and location of open science events occurring at NASA and beyond.
 As such, Slack is utilized primarily as a coordination and information-sharing platform, and is not being actively used for reinforcing and building community.